dev-Vanilla/AirCursor/README.md

 - **Real-time Gesture Recognition**: Supports hand landmark detection.
 - **Mouse Operations**:
   - Move the cursor with your index finger, tap to click
-  - Pinch your thumb and index finger to trigger a click.
+  - Pinch your thumb and index finger to drag.
-  - Swipe gestures for scrolling.
+  - Swipe with your index and middle finger for scrolling.
 - **System Tray Support**: Minimize to the system tray.
+Runs as a background service.
 - **Customizable Sensitivity**: Adjust sensitivity for clicking, moving, and scrolling.
 - **Cross-platform Support**: Works on Windows, macOS, and Linux.